+Web accessibility testing encompasses various aspects, such as keyboard navigation, screen reader compatibility, color contrast, and the provision of alternative text for images.
 Testing your product or websites to check accessibility helps developers and testers to provide accessible services to the end users.
-To test if your websites are accessible or not, several accessibility testing tools are available that helps in identifying elements with accessibility errors and warnings for potential errors.
+A web accessibility expert can help you test your website and manage compliance.
+In Addition, to test if your websites are accessible or not, several accessibility testing tools are available that helps in identifying elements with accessibility errors and warnings for potential errors.

 Web Accessibility Evaluation Tool (WAVE)

 - WAVE is a tool developed by WebAim for evaluating accessibility of web content.

 - WAVE is available at https://wave.webaim.org/ and also can be accessed as an Browser extension for Firefox and Chrome.

 - WAVE checks for errors based on WCAG 2.1 Level AA and Section 508.

 - Wave evaluates single page at a time.

 - WAVE helps in identifying the errors related to Headings, Links, Images, Forms, ARIA, Color contrast, structural in detailed and short summary format.